magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

-# Magic Menu
+# MagicMenu

-Magic Menu is a flexible collection of components intended to build various types of menus and navigation.
+MagicMenu is a flexible collection of components intended to build various types of menus and navigation.

 [Show Examples](#mode)